bandframework/surmise/docs/rng_dev_guide.rst

     simultaneous use of both packages since both use [`numpy.random` RNGs](https://docs.scipy.org/doc/scipy/tutorial/stats/probability_distributions.html#random-number-generation).
-    However, restricting use to just `scipy.stats` does indeed reduce the complexity of understanding and managing the use of two related by different packages.
+    However, restricting use to just `scipy.stats` does indeed reduce the complexity of understanding and managing the use of two related but different packages.
 In addition, it protects surmise from any possible decoupling of the two packages that might result in the two packages using different RNGs.